gtech-mulearn/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-8/Task-8.md

 ## Task 6 — Grafana Discovery & CVE Research

 - Port **3000** served a **Grafana** login page.
-- Grafana version information was visible on the UI (bottom-right corner).
+- Grafana version information was visible on the UI
 - Next steps included searching public vulnerability databases for Grafana CVEs (Common Vulnerabilities and Exposures) for known exploits tied to the observed version.

 ![Grafana](./assets/5.png)